csparpa/fluentcheck/README.md

 python setup.py install
 ```

+Only _Python 3_ is supported (because you DID update your code to Python3, didn't you?)

 ## Usage
 Simply instantiate the `Check` wrapper around the Python value you want to
 check out, then fluently append assertions like this: